 Newgen Software Technologies Canada, Ltd. ("the Company") was incorporated under the laws of the Province of Ontario on April 26, 2012.
 The Company is a subsidiary of Newgen Software Technologies Limited, which is incorporated and listed in India.
-The company is located in Ontario and provides software development, engineering and technical support services and license subscription to its customers across Canada through utilizing the resources of its parent company.
+The company is located in Ontario and provides software development, engineering and technical support services and solutions license subscription to its customers across Canada.